The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 Navigating tea servings can be made simpler with a detailed guide.
 While these are general recommendations, feel free to tweak them based on your unique tastes.

-For black teas, green teas, flavored black teas, and rooibos, the suggested serving size is approximately 2 grams per teaspoon.
+For black teas, green teas, flavoured black teas, and rooibos, the suggested serving size is approximately 2 grams per teaspoon.
 Here’s a snapshot of servings based on the quantity of tea:

 50g of tea: Yields about 25 servings